beiatrix/beiatrix/src/config/projects/examPlayer.md

 The Break page appears in the middle of the exam, between the Reading and Writing Section and the Math Section.
 It contains a timer for 10 minutes.

-If a student had selected an accommodation for extended time or more frequent breaks in the Configure page, the Break page would appear accordingly.
+If a student had selected an accommodation for extended time or more frequent breaks on the Configure page, the Break page would adjust accordingly.

 In "Test Day Mode," testing resumes once the break timer is over.